Consideration of Bill, not amended in the Public Bill Committee

 The hon.
 Lady makes a good point, but I think that there will automatically be technology in white goods, for instance, that will allow people to shift their demand to take advantage of time of use tariffs.
 Most families will save significantly as a result.

 I thank the hon.
 Gentleman for that clarification.
-I appreciate that such tariffs will benefit some consumers—I do not think anyone would deny that—but I question whether the system would flexible enough to benefit all families with children, and others whose energy use cannot be as flexible as they might like.
+I appreciate that such tariffs will benefit some consumers—I do not think anyone would deny that—but I question whether the system would be flexible enough to benefit all families with children, and others whose energy use cannot be as flexible as they might like.

-The amendment to ensure that customers must benefit from the cap by at least £100 seems very arbitrary, and risks unintended consequences.
+The amendment to ensure that customers must benefit from the cap by at least £100 seems very arbitrary and risks unintended consequences.
 I agree with the hon.
 Member for Wells about that, and with my hon.
 Friend the Member for Kilmarnock and Loudoun (Alan Brown).
 There is widespread concern that the big energy companies will use exemptions and green tariffs to ensure that they meet the target.

-It is essential that the Bill delivers for consumers, and that the period of the cap is used to deliver a fairer, more competitive market for consumers.
+It is essential that the Bill delivers for consumers and that the period of the cap is used to deliver a fairer, more competitive market for consumers.
 It must deliver a change for consumers who have been overcharged for too long.
 There is consensus that the energy market is broken and needs to be fixed, which is why the Bill was introduced in the first place.
-It enables us to begin to do that, but we must ensure that we get it right, and that there are no unintended consequences for the very consumers whom we seek to protect and assist.
+It enables us to begin to do that, but we must ensure that we get it right and that there are no unintended consequences for the very consumers whom we seek to protect and assist.
 I know that the Minister will be mindful of that.
 We need to ensure that consumers benefit from action on this issue after the tariff is lifted in 2020 or 2023.

 The launch of the independently chaired commission for customers in vulnerable circumstances by Energy UK in January will report on its findings and recommendations on energy companies, the Government, regulators and consumer groups towards the end of this year.
 I hope that the Minister or the Secretary of State will note that as we approach the end of the tariff cap, so that the voices of consumers can feed directly into the process of ensuring that they are offered as much protection as possible as the broken market is improved to become more fair and transparent.